ishandeshpande807/zomato/README.md

 - **SQL**: Data querying and advanced analysis.
 - **Tableau**: Data visualization and dashboard creation.
 - **Power BI**: Interactive reports and dashboards.

 ### Key Findings

+- The majority of Zomato-listed restaurants are located in India, followed by the United States.
+- Higher-rated restaurants generally receive more votes.
+- Specific cuisines are more prevalent in certain countries
+- According to price bucket Lower the price higher the number of restaurants
+- Mumbai and Bangalore tied for the highest average rating of 4.6
+- 7100 restaurants don’t have online delivery and only 2451 restaurants provide online delivery .
+We should focus on increasing the number of restaurants providing online delivery

+### Key Findings